DANS-KNAW/easy-deposit-api/docs/index.md

       -h, --help                 Show help message

      trailing arguments:
-      draftOwnerId (required)     The owner of the existing draft deposit draftDepositId (required)   The UUID of the existing draft deposit
+      ownerId (required)     The owner of the existing draft deposit depositId (required)   The UUID of the existing draft deposit
     ---

 INSTALLATION AND CONFIGURATION